Cat Smith: Early life and education

 Smith was born in Barrow-in-Furness.
 She has said that she "didn't have a political upbringing".
 Her mother was a Methodist and, through going to church with her, Smith became involved with youth movements in the church.
 Her father was a trade unionist.
-She attended Parkview School (in 2009 this merged into Furness Academy) and Barrow Sixth Form College.
+She attended Parkview School (in 2009, this merged into Furness Academy) and Barrow Sixth Form College.
 In 2003, she began studying for a bachelor's degree at Lancaster University.
 She was a member of Cartmel College and initially studied religious studies, but switched to a joint honours degree in sociology and gender studies, from which she graduated in 2006.
 Smith was elected the Women's Officer for Lancaster University Students' Union, a sabbatical role, and served in the 2006–2007 academic year.

 Political career

 Early political career

 Smith first stood for election as a Labour Party candidate for University ward on Lancaster City Council in 2007.
 She came fifth with 98 votes.
-She supported John McDonnell for leader in the 2007 Labour Party leadership election which was occasioned by Prime Minister Tony Blair's resignation; Gordon Brown won unopposed.
+She supported John McDonnell for leader in the 2007 Labour Party leadership election, which was occasioned by Prime Minister Tony Blair's resignation; Gordon Brown won unopposed.
 Smith said it was more important to her to see multiple candidates stand than for McDonnell specifically to win.
-In the same year, she was a candidate for Labour Party National Executive Committee (NEC) Youth Representative.
+In the same year, she was a candidate for the Labour Party National Executive Committee (NEC) Youth Representative.

 Smith worked as an office manager for the Christian Socialist Movement from 2007 to 2009 before working as a research and constituency worker for three Members of Parliament (MPs) from 2009 to 2012: Jeremy Corbyn, Katy Clark, and Bob Marshall-Andrews.
-Smith was the Labour Party candidate for Wyre and Preston North constituency in the 2010 general election, the first in which it was contested, but she was unsuccessful and came in a narrow third behind the Liberal Democrat candidate.
-In 2020 she told Lancs Live, "I had been called because there was no Wyre and Preston candidate for Labour...
-I wasn't expecting to win but I was happy to make the case for Labour to the constituents."
+Smith was the Labour Party candidate for the Wyre and Preston North constituency in the 2010 general election, the first in which it was contested, but she was unsuccessful and came in a narrow third behind the Liberal Democrat candidate.
+In 2020, she told Lancs Live, "I had been called because there was no Wyre and Preston candidate for Labour...
+I wasn't expecting to win, but I was happy to make the case for Labour to the constituents."

 In 2010–2011, Smith was chair of Compass Youth.
 In 2011, a majority of the Compass Youth committee, including Smith, resigned in protest at Compass' decision to become a cross-party body.
 The resigning members set up a new organisation called Next Generation Labour, which Smith chaired for a period.
 From 2012 to 2015, Smith worked as a campaigns and policy officer for the British Association of Social Workers (BASW).
-In 2013, she was selected as the Labour candidate to contest Lancaster and Fleetwood constituency at the next election.
+In 2013, she was selected as the Labour candidate to contest the Lancaster and Fleetwood constituency at the next election.